Workbook for Egan's Fundamentals of Respiratory Care Elsevier eBook on VitalSource, 12th Edition

 Elsevier eBook on VitalSource

-Reinforce your understanding of the concepts and skills described in Egan’s Fundamentals of Respiratory Care, 12th Edition!
-With chapters corresponding to the chapters in Egan’s market-leading textbook, this workbook prepares you to succeed on certification exams with NBRC-style, case study application, and analysis-style questions.
-This edition includes two new chapters plus a wide range of activities and exercises to guide you through difficult concepts.
+Reinforce student understanding of the concepts and skills described in Egan’s Fundamentals of Respiratory Care, 12th Edition!
+With chapters corresponding to the chapters in Egan’s market-leading textbook, this workbook prepares your students for success on certification exams with NBRC-style, case study application, and analysis-style questions.
+This edition includes two new chapters plus a wide range of activities and exercises to guide readers through difficult concepts.

 - Word Wizard helps you remember the terminology used in respiratory care.

 - Key points identify the main concepts to remember in each chapter.

 - Meet the Objectives lets you assess your understanding of the key content in each chapter.

 - Case studies let you apply assessment and intervention strategies, and help you practice critical thinking.

 - What Does the NBRC Say? summarizes the expectations of the NBRC (National Board for Respiratory Care) and provides a sampling of NBRC-style, multiple-choice questions to help students prepare for the certification exam.

 - Food for Thought provides thought-provoking questions related to respiratory care topics.

 - Exercises in each chapter offer hands-on learning with a wide range of activities.